clinical-brain-networks/OCD_Brisbane_TMS_Trial/README.md

 ## Functional connectivity and fractional amplitude low-frequency fluctuations analysis
 > The functional analysis assumes that [fMRIPrep](https://github.com/nipreps/fmriprep) has already been run.
 Before running the following scripts, ensure that the path to the project directory `proj_dir` is correctly set in those scripts and that the output folder `derivatives` has been generated from fMRIPrep with its adequate content.

-To perform several preprocessing steps (denoising, filtering, global signal regression, scrubbing, etc.); from the HPC cluster run the following PBS script
+To perform several preprocessing steps (denoising, filtering, global signal regression, scrubbing, etc.); from the HPC cluster, run the following PBS script

     preprocessing/prep_seed-to-voxel.pbs